 When bone density dips below a certain point, you are said to have osteopenia (the milder version) or osteoporosis.

 Osteoporosis is on the rise globally, affecting over 200 million individuals worldwide.
-In Australia alone, there are now estimated to be over 6 million cases of osteoporosis or osteopenia.
+In Australia it is estimated that 9.3% of women from 55-64 have either osteoporosis or osteopenia, and that percentage rises to nearly 20% of all women over 65 [1].
 Those with osteoporosis often experience poor health, psychological distress, and report regular pain, despite its preventable and treatable nature.

 Everyone is at risk of developing osteoporosis and it’s never too early to start thinking about improving your bone health.